Medicare vs. Social Security

 - Hospital Insurance Trust Fund

 - The HI Trust pays for your Medicare Part A hospital insurance benefits.
-These include inpatient hospital care, skilled nursing facility care, hospice care and home health care.
+These include inpatient hospital care, skilled nursing facility care, hospice care and some home health care.

-- Supplemental Medical Insurance Trust Fund
+- Supplementary Medical Insurance Trust Fund

 - The SMI Trust pays for your Medicare Part B medical insurance benefits.
 These include doctor visits, outpatient care and other health care services outside inpatient settings.
 It also pays for administering the Medicare Part D program — private plans that provide prescription drug coverage.